Destinations

 Turtle Lot parking on S. Collier opposite Charter Club (90 parking spaces available) the beach access for this parking lot is north of Marriott’s Crystal Shores.

-S Collier Blvd. between Madeira and Royal Seafarer condos (there is no parking available).
+S Collier Blvd. between Madeira and Royal Seafarer condos (no parking is available).

 Beach wheelchairs are available at Scootertown, Tigertail Beach, and Residents’ Beach.